vandycknick/nvd.codes/2021/2021-08-09-hack-the-box-love.md

 ![Intercept Upload Send To Repeater](./assets/2021-08-09-hack-the-box-love/file-uploader-intercept-send-to-repeater.png)

-In the repeater we can start tweaking this request and have it upload our different payloads that we prepared earlier.
+We can start tweaking this request in the repeater and upload the different payloads that we prepared earlier.
 But whatever we upload just get's send back to us.
-So other than maybe XSS this seems to be a dead end:
+So other than maybe XSS, this seems to be a dead-end:

 ![Burp Upload Hello.php](./assets/2021-08-09-hack-the-box-love/file-uploader-burp-hello-php.png)